CHPRB Board Members

 Moira Wilson is the Region Director of Pharmacy Services for Horizon Health Network in New Brunswick.
 Her responsibilities include planning, leading, developing, organizing, coordinating, overseeing and evaluating the delivery of acute care and ambulatory pharmacy services in the health region.
 Moira has held a number of clinical and administrative positions in healthcare including Staff Pharmacist, Assistant Director and later Director of Pharmacy at the Saint John Regional Hospital and Director of Pharmacy for the former Saint John zone.
 Moira is the Director of the Residency Programs at the Saint John Regional Hospital and the Moncton Hospital.

 Moira graduated with her Bachelor of Science in Pharmacy from Dalhousie University and is an active member of the Canadian Society of Hospital Pharmacists serving as the Fundraising Coordinator for the N.B.
-Branch of CSHP, Director of Finance for CSHP (2004-2009), Chair of the Bylaws Committee (2008-present) and as a member of the Nominations Committee (2009-present).
+Branch of CSHP, Director of Finance for CSHP (2004-2009), Chair of the Bylaws Committee (2008-2013) and as a member of the Nominations Committee (2009-2013).

 Allan Mills, PharmD, FCSHP